In this article:

 There is also a new bell icon in the top navigation bar that provides an option to clear all notifications at once, so the user will get rid of all UI notifications that he currently has.

 Say you have a Jenkins box that integrates and stages code for testing.
 You want to collaborate with other Jenkins experts to make the box configuration highly usable.
 So you give their workspace edit access.
 Next, the QA team needs this box to deploy and run tests, so you give their workspace view access.
 Now the QA team can deploy Jenkins instances, but as you’d expect, they aren’t allowed to change the underlying Jenkins box definition.

-- From the box, instance, or provider detail page, click Share.
+From the instance or provider detail page, click Share.

-- In the sharing dialog, type the name of the users or workspaces you want to share with and select them.
+In the sharing dialog, start typing the name of the users or workspaces you want to share with and select them.